 I wanted a moment alone with my child.

 The shift of what happened with that signature.
 I was now a mother.
 I pounced on motherhood.
 Like most things, I wanted to be in control.
 It was MY turn.
 Months and months of waiting, I grabbed my title and took that power.
 How ugly.
 How instinctual.
 These are the things I’m not proud of.
-These are the truths of my privilege that highlight some of the (many) flaws that exist in the adoption process.
+These are the truths of my privilege that highlight some of the flaws that can exist in the adoption process.

 Like all things, thank God, we are capable of change, of doing better, of evolving, and of growing less selfish.